Kidney Island

 Small numbers of King and Magellanic/Rock Cormorants are present.
 Other endemic subspecies recorded here are Peregrine Falcon, Southern Caracara, Black-crowned Night-heron, Upland Goose, Short-eared Owl, Dark-faced Ground-tyrant, Correndera Pipit, Sedge Wren, Austral Thrush and Long-tailed Meadowlark.

 In late summer/autumn regular sightings of whales are common.
 The most common sightings being the large Sei Whale.
-Humpback, Southern Right and Minke whales have also been observed.
+Humpback, Southern Right and Minke whales I have also observed.

 At least 26 species of flowering plant have been recorded on Kidney island, including the two endemic ragworts, Woolly Falkland Ragwort and Smooth Falkland Ragwort.
 The Sword Grass grows well with shorter tussac grass.

-Trips cost £60 per person and last for approximately 4 hours.
+Trips cost £65 per person and last for approximately 4 hours (3 hours on the Island).
 Departure times for evening trips will vary depending on sunset (for the Sooty Shearwaters).
-Day trips will commence at 10am, although this may vary depending on launch demand.
+Normally departure is between 5pm to 6pm.
+Bookings can be made for private visits or as individuals (maximum of 12 people including guide).

 Please look at Trip Advisor to see how people enjoyed the Kidney Island experience.